SynteLang/SynteLang/README.md

 `in 330hz, osc, mul f, osc, mix`

 where f is now the maximum frequency we span to.
 You can use a number such as 200 instead, or feed in a value by sending to f from somewhere else.
-The listing display indicates where a result is passed down the chain by a curly arrow on the left.
+The listing input display indicates where a result is passed down the chain by a curly arrow on the left.
 The operators `in`, `pop`, and `tap` break the chain and start a with value which is either the operand, the top of the stack, or the specified delay tap, respectively.

 If we examine the guitarist example more closely , we realise that the fx pedal will likely contain modulators such as LFOs, along with filters, wave shapers etc.
 So we can extend our analogous model to something like:

-`in 2.5hz, osc, flip, out a, tri, out c, in 330hz, osc, mul a, lpf c, mix`
+`in 2.5hz, osc, flip, out a, tri, out c, in 330hz, osc, mul a, osc, lpf c, mix`

 Notice that the first oscillator is now generating a 2.5 hertz low frequency modulation.
 It is inverted before being send to a, and then shaped into a triangle wave and send to c.
 The second osc now operates at a fixed frequency of 330 hertz and is multiplied by a (acting like a VCA to control the volume) and filtered by c before being mixed and send to the output.